Forever (2014 TV series): Reception

 When Miller pitched the show to the various networks, network executives compared the series to New Amsterdam.
 New Amsterdam, a short-lived drama which aired on Fox in 2008, featured a 400-year-old male NYPD detective and a female partner.
 Miller stated that he had not heard about the series until he read some comments on an industry website.
 Television critics also took notice of the similarities between New Amsterdam and Forever.
 USA Today's Robert Bianco thought that Forever took a "smarter, lighter approach to the subject" of immortality than New Amsterdam did.
 Lowery, Roush, and Busis all noted the similarities between the two series in their reviews of Forever.

-In France, Forever became an international hit.
+In France, Forever became a hit.
 The premiere on April 28, 2015 attracted 7.08 million viewers.
 During the series' broadcast in France, Forever averaged an audience of about 5.7 million viewers, or 26.2% of the total French audience, making it France's most-watched series on Tuesday nights.
 After the broadcast of the final episode, French fans of Forever joined English-speaking fans in their social media campaign to save the series.

 When Forever premiered on Spain's Antena 3 on July 15, 2015, it drew 2,316,000 viewers.
 Over the course of the series, Forever averaged over 1.679 million viewers, making it a successful series in Spain.
 The series' success in spite of its cancellation in the United States prompted Rebeca Cortes of El Norte de Castilla to call Forever "the summer surprise".

 The German paid-television channel Sat.1 Emotions began airing the first twelve episodes of Forever on February 3, 2015, but the series did not begin airing on Sat.1 on July 20, 2015.
 The ratings fluctuated throughout the run from the 2.02 million viewers which watched the pilot, but ratings never dipped below 1.44 million viewers.
 During Forever's run in Germany, the series averaged 1.82 million viewers and a 6.3 percent audience share; the series' market share was lower than Sat.1's average.
 Among viewers between the ages of 14 and 49, however, the show averaged 0.96 million viewers and a 9.4 percent market share, which was near the network's average.

 In 2016, TF1 began rebroadcasting Forever on July 23.
 Germany's kabel eins began its rebroadcast of Forever on September 23, 2016.